phpinternalsbook/PHP-Internals-Book/_sources/php7/memory_management/memory_debugging.rst.txt

 We destroy the persistent array at the end of PHP process, in :doc:`MSHUTDOWN <../extensions_design/php_lifecycle>`.
 As when we created it, we passed it ``ZVAL_PTR_DTOR`` as a destructor, it will run that callback on any items we inserted.
-This is the :doc:`zval<../internal_types/zvals>` destructor which will destroy zvals analyzing their content.
+This is the :ref:`zval<zvals>` destructor which will destroy zvals analyzing their content.
 For ``IS_STRING`` types, the destructor will release the ``zend_string`` and free it if necessary.
 Done.

 .. note:: As you can see, PHP - like any C strong program - is full of nested pointers.
 The ``zend_string`` is